GoogleContainerTools/skaffold/docs-v2/content/en/docs/quickstart/_index.md

 and deployed with [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)!

 {{< alert title="Note" >}}
-If you are looking to generate a new project templated to use Skaffold best-practicees and features, see the [Google Cloud Solutions Template](https://github.com/GoogleCloudPlatform/solutions-template).
+If you are looking to generate a new project templated to use Skaffold best-practices and features, see the [Google Cloud Solutions Template](https://github.com/GoogleCloudPlatform/solutions-template).
 {{< /alert >}}